The paradox of the compositionality of natural language: a neural machine translation case study: Experiments and results

 \paragraph{Test design} Per idiom, we extract \textit{natural} sentences containing the idiom from OPUS.
 For the synthetic and semi-natural data types, we insert the idiom in 500 samples per idiom per template, by attaching a subordinate clause to a noun -- e.g.\ ``the king \emph{that said `I knew the formula \textbf{by heart}'}''.
 The clauses used can be found in Appendix~\ref{ap:global_compositionality}, Table~\ref{tab:overgeneralisation_appendix}.

 \paragraph{Evaluation} Per idiom, we assess how often a model overgeneralises and how often it translates the idiom globally.
 To do so, we identify keywords that indicate that a translation is translated locally (literal) instead of globally (idiomatic).
-If the keywords are copied to the model output or their literal translations are present, the translation is labelled as an overgeneralised translation.
-For instance, for ``by heart'', a literal translation is identified through the presence of ``hart'' (``heart''), whereas an adequate paraphrase would say ``uit het hoofd'' (``from the head'').
-Visit Appendix~\ref{ap:global_compositionality}, Table~\ref{tab:overgeneralisation_appendix}, for the full list of keywords.
-We evaluate overgeneralisation for ten checkpoints throughout training.
+If the keywords' literal translations are present, the translation is labelled as an overgeneralised translation.
+For instance, for ``by heart'', the presence of ``hart'' (``heart'') suggests a literal translation.
+An adequate paraphrase would say ``uit het hoofd'' (``from the head'').
+See Appendix~\ref{ap:global_compositionality}, Table~\ref{tab:overgeneralisation_appendix}, for the full list of keywords.
+We evaluate overgeneralisation for ten intermediate training checkpoints.